tmobile/magentaA11y/_checklist-web/snackbar-toast.md

 It is preferable to not let a toast snackbar time out.

-If it is crucial for the snackbar to dismiss automatically, it is preferred that [timing be adjustable (WCAG 2.2.1)](https://www.w3.org/WAI/WCAG21/Understanding/timing-adjustable.html).
+If the snackbar must dismiss automatically, it is preferred that [timing be adjustable (WCAG 2.2.1)](https://www.w3.org/WAI/WCAG21/Understanding/timing-adjustable.html).

 ## Code example